Get started with Relay

 - Select the package and click the Install button.

-Check out Simple Relay sample to learn how to interact with the sample project.
+Check out the Simple Relay sample to learn how to interact with the sample project.

 Simple Relay sample